Atmospheric Scientists (Including Meteorologists)

-|Professional, scientific, and technical services||40%|
+|Management, scientific, and technical consulting services||2%|

 In the federal government, most atmospheric scientists work as weather forecasters with the National Weather Service of the National Oceanic and Atmospheric Administration (NOAA) in weather stations throughout the United States—at airports, in or near cities, and in isolated and remote areas.
 In smaller stations, they often work alone; in larger ones, they work as part of a team.
 In addition, hundreds of members of the Armed Forces are involved in atmospheric science.

 Atmospheric scientists involved in professional, scientific, and technical services or research often work in offices and laboratories.
 Some may travel frequently to collect data in the field and to observe weather events, such as tornadoes, up close.
 They also observe actual weather conditions from the ground or from an aircraft.
-These scientists may also create small replicas of weather phenomena, in an off-site setting such as a warehouse, for study of the actual phenomena.

 Broadcast meteorologists present their reports to the general public from television and radio studios.
 They also may broadcast from outdoor locations to tell audiences about current weather conditions.